Asaayu/integrated-voice-control-system/workshop/description/base.md

 [*] [b]A Supported Windows Language Pack[/b]
 - The mod currently only supports the following languages: English.
 If you would like to assist in adding support for additional languages, please refer to the [b][url=https://steamcommunity.com/workshop/filedetails/discussion/2582780947/591758483838316620/]Localization Assistance Discussion Thread[/url][/b].
 - For assistance installing a supported language pack, please refer to Microsoft Support's [b][url=https://support.microsoft.com/windows/language-packs-for-windows-a5094319-a92d-18de-5b53-1cfc697cfca8]Language Packs for Windows[/url][/b] article.
-- For assistance setting up Voice Recognition, please refer to Microsoft Support's [b][url=https://support.microsoft.com/windows/use-voice-recognition-in-windows-83ff75bd-63eb-0b6c-18d4-6fae94050571]Use Voice Recognition in Windows[/url][/b] article.
+- For assistance setting up Speech Recognition, please refer to Microsoft Support's [b][url=https://support.microsoft.com/windows/use-voice-recognition-in-windows-83ff75bd-63eb-0b6c-18d4-6fae94050571]Use Voice Recognition in Windows[/url][/b] article.
 - After installing or switching to a supported language, you may need to restart your computer for the language to appear in your settings or for any changes to take effect.
 [/list]